xavidop/genkit-aws-bedrock-go/README.md

 ## Acknowledgments

-- Firebase Genkit team for the excellent Go framework
+- Genkit team for the excellent Go framework
 - AWS Bedrock team for the comprehensive AI model platform
 - The open source community for inspiration and feedback

 ---

-**Built with ❤️ for the Firebase Genkit Go community**
+**Built with ❤️ for the Genkit Go community**